selked/scrivenR/README.md

 ### transcribe_audio()

-This function is main thrust of the package, and it iterates through each of your appropriately formatted audio files and outputs a .txt containing the transcribed audio to your working directory.
+This function is the main thrust of the package, and it iterates through each of your appropriately formatted audio files and outputs a .txt containing the transcribed audio to your working directory.

 As opposed to the first two functions, this one has multiple arguments.